WrongGitUsername/gns3-copilot/README.md

 ```

 4. **Configure environment variables**
-Copy the environment template and configure your settings:
+Copy the environment variable template and configure your settings:
 ```bash
 cp env.example .env
 ```

-Edit the `.env` file with your configuration:
+Edit the `.env` file and configure your settings:
 ```env
 # API Keys for LLM providers
 DEEPSEEK_API_KEY="your_deepseek_api_key_here"